NNPDF/pineko/docs/source/overview/prerequisites.rst

   eko = "logs/eko"
   fk = "logs/fk"

 All the relevant inputs are described below.
+The command ``pineko scaffold new`` will generate all necessary folders.

 *ymldb*
 -------

-You need all files of the *ymldb* [2]_.  [**DEBUG**: Look at the respective *load.sh* script to load from dom.]
+You need all files of the *ymldb* [2]_ which define the mapping from datasets to FK tables.
-This defines the mapping from datasets to FK tables.
 An actual (rather simple) example is the following:

 ::